ChadJDMoore/ChadJDMoore/README.md

 My goal is to strengthen digital security, ensure data integrity, and safeguard systems from threats.
 With a strong IT foundation and a passion for cybersecurity, I am dedicated to advancing my skills.
 I thrive on solving complex problems, continuous learning, and staying updated on the latest in information security.

-## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to become a defensive cybersecurity professional.

 ## Projects
 #### SOC Analyst Projects